 Norwegian Food for Advanced Diners

 But wait, there’s more!
-After you eat the dozen foods recommended above, try the following Norwegian dishes to expand your both your horizons and waistline:
+After you eat the dozen foods recommended above, try the following Norwegian dishes to expand both your horizons and waistline:

 We thank Holland America for hosting us to facilitate this and other articles.